kpunith8/Links-and-Tutorials/Java/Java-8.md

 ## Functional Interfaces

+- An interface with only one abstract method

+- Methods from `Object` do not count

+- May be annotated with `@FunctionalInterface`, but optional

 - Built in functional interfaces, there are four categories:

 	- `Consumer<T>` - consumes an object, and doesn't return anything, has `accept(T t)` method